 Board of Directors - Officers

-Ms. Zoepf advances diversity and inclusion in the workplace and her community.
+Ms. Zoepf advances diversity and inclusion in the workplace and community.
 Her experience includes international nonprofits as well as startups.
-She previously served as a senior consultant at Exponential Talent and is now a Diversity and Inclusion consultant.
+She previously served as a senior consultant at Exponential Talent and is now a diversity and inclusion consultant.
 Ms. Zoepf was born and raised in Mexico and has an MBA from Universidad Politécnica de Cataluña, Spain.
-On the Upward Scholars Board, Ms. Zoepf serves as a liaison with the Latin America community, supports strategic development and process improvement, and is chair of the program committee.
+On the Upward Scholars Board, she serves as a liaison with the Latinx community, and supports strategic development and process improvement.
+She began as an Upward Scholars tutor in 2016.

 Ms. Hartstein has more than fifteen years of experience in marketing communications, working with Fortune 1000 brands like Citrix, Intel and Autodesk to build program strategies that connect audiences to ideas, and generate revenue.
 Originally from North Carolina, Julie resides in the heart of the community we serve, and looks forward to partnering with Upward Scholars on strategic planning.
 She is co-chair of the Fund Development committee.